kuhaha/kuhaha.github.io/coding_rules.md

   alternative to absolute imports, especially when dealing with complex package layouts where using absolute imports would be unnecessarily verbose
 8. Wildcard imports (from <module> import *) should be avoided.
-9 .Module level “dunders” (i.e. names with two leading and two trailing underscores) such as `__all__`, `__author__`, `__version__`, etc. should be placed after the module docstring but before any import statements except from __future__ imports.
+9. Module level “dunders” (i.e. names with two leading and two trailing underscores) such as `__all__`, `__author__`, `__version__`, etc. should be placed after the module docstring but before any import statements except from __future__ imports.